Building new relationships in your older years

 Staying socially active for mental and emotional health

 Being socially active is not just about making friends; it’s vital for maintaining mental and emotional health.
-As we pursue relationships, it’s essential to recognize how these social activities contribute to well-being.
+As we pursue relationships, it’s essential to recognise how these social activities contribute to well-being.

 The impact of social activity on cognitive function